soc1ety/CreateRegKeyInHive/README.md

 ## purpose
 i was bored and fed up with task manager not showing me the info i needed, so i decided to play around with the windows registry to replace it by SystemInformer (also known as ProcessHacker) whenever i use `win+r` `taskmgr` or `ctrl-alt-suppr` shortcuts.
-doing it in a few clicks was too easy so i went the less easy way and played with some really interesting (documented 🙏) win32 functions.
+doing it in a few clicks was too easy so i went the funnier way and played with some really interesting (documented 🙏) win32 functions.

+## how to run

+`gcc main.c create_dword_value.c -o main.exe && .\main.exe` then let it do the magic
+in case of testing, you might want to backup your registry, even though rolling back is as easy as removing the created `taskmgr.exe` subkey

 ## what it does